 You will need to replace the pipes because the micro-fractures can rupture without warning.
 Even if your pipes have lasted a decade or more, they will eventually fail, and replacing the pipes now, before a major flood, could spare you the cost of repairing structural damage to your home.
 The repipe process can be costly, but your homeowner's policy or home warranty may help pay for the replacement.
 Your plumber will remove all of the polybutylene and replace it with copper or durable PVC, including adapters and valves on appliances.
 You may also need to upgrade to new risers, manifolds, and fittings.

 If your home was built during the polybutylene era, it is better to investigate and remediate now, before you're faced with an emergency.
-If you're in any doubt about your plumbing system, don't hesitate to call Ragsdale today for a complete evaluation and inspection.
+If you're in any doubt about your plumbing system, don't hesitate to call Ragsdale today to have a licensed plumber perfom a complete evaluation and inspection.